 “You won’t learn unless you put your hand to something useful.
 Why give out degrees to kids who have no common sense skills like changing a tire or putting together a coffee table or a set of bookshelves, or repairing a vehicle when it breaks down.
 People who grow up without skills have nothing to pass down.
 Skills to make something useful is what built America.”

 Ratzenberger urged everyone in the audience to help change the culture and bring dignity and respect back to skilled workers, and take action to help kids see manufacturing as an attractive, high-paying and rewarding career choice.
 “Manufacturing is to America what spinach is to Popeye,” he concluded.

-Above: Florida MEP's M.O.S.T.® mobile training unit was available outside the MEP National Conference for tours and demonstrations.
+Above: Florida MEP (FLMEP)'s M.O.S.T.® mobile training unit was available outside the MEP National Conference for tours and demonstrations.

 Above: Visitors aboard the M.O.S.T.® mobile training unit try their skills at welding utilizing the virtual reality training simulator which displays results in real-time.

 About Manufacturing Innovation 2012: More than 800 people attended the annual national MEP conference which included 86 breakout sessions with expert speakers.
 The conference focus was on innovation, bringing hundreds of manufacturers, industry experts and MEP staff together to discuss, debate and share best practices on accelerating innovation in U.S. manufacturing.
 For more information, visit NIST Hollings Manufacturing Extension Partnership.